sjpfenninger/panwrap/README.md

 ### Defining variables inside a markdown file ###

-To set variables such as fontsize or margins in a markdown file, add a HTML comment block at the top of the file:
+To set variables such as fontsize or margins in a markdown file, add a HTML comment block at the top of the file (the first HTML comment block in the file is parsed as settings):

     <!--
     fontsize:11pt